What are subject and object phrase functions?

 – Include examples of each feature to help guide the reader

-In this short course on subject and object phrase functions, we take a detailed look at two of the most common and useful elements of a sentence.
-Focussing on these elements from an academic-English (EAP) perspective, we first introduce the concept of a phrase function in Lesson 1 before moving onto exploring subjects and objects more specifically in Lessons 2 and 3, focussing on their form, distribution and various grammar rules.
-After reading about this topic in Lessons 1-3, don’t forget to unlock, download and complete our related worksheets to check your progress and understanding.
+In this short reader on subject and object phrase functions, we take a detailed look at two of the most common and useful elements of a sentence.
+Focussing on these elements from an academic-English (EAP) perspective, we first introduce the concept of a phrase function in Chapter 1 before moving onto exploring subjects and objects more specifically in Chapters 2 and 3, focussing on their form, distribution and various grammar rules.
+After reading about this topic in Chapters 1-3, don’t forget to unlock, download and complete our related worksheets to check your progress and understanding.

 What do we mean by a ‘phrase function’?

 Every sentence in English can be divided into a limited number of phrases that possess specific functions.
 These functions range from expressing the doer or receiver of an action in a sentence to depicting its time, place or manner.
 Thankfully for students, there are only five such phrase functions (or clause functions) that have to be learned.
 These are known as subjects, predicates, objects, adverbials and complements::

 In this reader, we focus specifically on subjects and objects only.
 While these two phrases may function quite differently within a sentence, we deal with subjects and objects together here because they are quite similar in form and distribution.
 For more information about the three other functions – predicates, complements and adverbials – please visit our other short readers on these topics.

 How can I identify a sentence subject?

 A sentence is made up of one or more clauses, each of which must possess at least two phrase functions to be grammatical.
 These two functions are subjects (built mostly from noun phrases) and predicates (verb phrases).
 Generally speaking, the subject is the doer of the action of the verb.
 It is also commonly the person or thing that the sentence is about, as the four below examples show: